-Many IBM large systems products are offered with optional acoustical front and rear doors to help attenuate the noise of the product itself.
-Smaller IBM products might also offer special acoustical packages.
-If noise exposure is a concern for the installation planners or employees, inquiries should be made to IBM on the availability of such product options.
+Many large systems products are offered with optional acoustical front and rear doors to help attenuate the noise of the product itself.
+Smaller products might also offer special acoustical packages.
+If noise exposure is a concern for the installation planners or employees, inquiries should be made to the seller on the availability of such product options.